 Unless otherwise agreed by both parties, and unless a penalty is attached to the failure to meet a deadline and agreed by both parties in writing, then all deadlines are considered to be guidelines only and as such are considered to be flexible.
-The Company shall not be held liable for failure to meet any deadline when a delay has been caused by any factor beyond its control, including but not limited to factors concerning the health of its directors or employees, or factors relating to third party suppliers or other internal or external factors.
+Similarly, any quote provided by the Company is to be taken as an estimate based on information provided and any assumptions made in respect of the technologies to be used, as provided by third parties.
+The Company shall not be held liable for failure to meet any deadline when a delay has been caused by any factor beyond its control, including but not limited to factors concerning the health of its directors or employees, malfunction or other issue with a third party plugin or other tool, misunderstandings relating to (or misinterpretation of) specification or scope documents, other factors relating to third party suppliers or other internal or external factors.

 A detailed specification document is required to be provided by the Client and must be approved by the Company in writing prior to the commencement of the Work.
 Any deviation from this specification may involve additional costs and may delay delivery of the Work.
-If a specification document has not been agreed in writing prior to commencement of the Work, or if any deviation from this specification is requested or required, any previously agreed delivery deadlines become null and void and new deadlines must be agreed by all parties before any further Work is undertaken by the Company.
+If a specification document has not been agreed in writing prior to commencement of the Work, or if any deviation from this specification is requested or required, or if any misinterpretation of such documents has been identified by either party, any previously agreed delivery deadlines and budgets become null and void and new deadlines and budgets must be agreed by all parties before any further Work is undertaken by the Company.

 In cases where the Work is undertaken using an off-the-shelf or otherwise commercially sold theme or template it is assumed, unless otherwise agreed in writing prior to commencement of the Work, that no changes will be made to the layout, structure or functionality of such theme or template, other than adapting the theme or template to suit the branding and colour scheme of the Client's business.
 Any changes other than addition of the Client's branding must be agreed within the scope of the Work and detailed in the project specification supplied prior to commencement of the Work, otherwise an additional charge may be made by the Company for these changes.
 Changes which are not included by default include, but are not limited to, substantial changes to page or template layout, replacing or modifying the functionality of image sliders, menus, plugins, integrations and other core features.